 Thishas been set-up to support dissemination of information from the "Keeping Research Data Safe" (KRDS1 and KRDS2) projects funded by JISC.
 The KRDS2 project aimed to extend previous work on digital preservation costs for research data.
 It identified long-lived datasets for the purpose of cost analysis and built on the work of the first "Keeping Research Data Safe" study completed in 2008.
 The first Keeping Research Data Safe study funded by JISC made a major contribution to the study of preservation costs by developing a cost model and indentifying cost variables for preserving research data in UK universities.
 That work has had considerable impact and received international interest.
 Over 3,400 copies of the report were downloaded from the JISC website during 2008 alone making it JISC's most popular publication in 2008.

 The KRDS website includes a User Guide, Factsheet, and templates, advice and guidance on cost models and benefit analysis for research data management and curation.

 This JISC funded study aims to provide an outline model for digital preservation policies and to analyse the role that digital preservation can play in supporting and delivering key strategies for Higher and Further Education Institutions.
 Although focussing on the UK Higher and Further Education sectors, the study draws widely on policy and implementations from other sectors and countries and will be of interest to those wishing to develop policy and justify investment in digital preservation within a wide range of institutions.

 Two tools are included in the study:

-- A model/framework for digital preservation policy and implementation clauses based on examination of existing digital preservation policies;
+- for digital preservation policy and implementation clauses based on examination of existing digital preservation policies;

-- A series of mappings of digital preservation links to other key institutional strategies in UK universities and colleges.
+- of digital preservation links to other key institutional strategies in UK universities and colleges.